Alternate format: Protect your organization from malware (ITSAP.00.057) (PDF, 332 KB)

 - Install software updates and patches regularly and as soon as they are made available

-- Use anti-virus software and keep it updated
+- Use anti-virus and anti-malware software and keep it updated

 - Use anti-phishing software